 Vibrations equal camera shake

 The world has wind.
 It has people moving about.
 You may not notice that something like a very light gust could shake your shot during a normal exposure – but the problems will exacerbate as your exposure lengthens.
 To solve this, reduce camera shake with a tripod and use a remote shutter release.

-The sturdiest of all tripods will withstand a heavy load, wind, and vibration.
+The sturdiest tripods will withstand a heavy load, wind, and vibration.
 Finding the right one for you means weighing your use case against price, carry-ability, pack-ability, load bearing, stability in wind, and stability with vibrations.
 A good tripod usually has a weight hook on the bottom of the main shaft to hang something heavy, like a camera bag.
 This will lower the center of gravity and make it more stable.

-In any setting I personally find that using a tripod is the best way to capture a photo.
-You don’t have to worry about how much you shake or when you breathe will it mess the picture up.
+In most any setting I personally find that using a tripod to reduce camera shake is the best way to capture a photo.
+You don’t have to worry about how much you shake or when you breathe will it mess the photo up.
 When you have a good quality tripod, it will put you at ease when you go to take that one in a million shot.

 Related post: 5 best tripods for any budget

 Loyd is a professional photographer living and working in Portland, Oregon.
 Loyd has been doing all types of photography for over 13 years, but he is focused on fine art landscape photography.
 Loyd’s work has been on book covers, CD covers, on TV, in online galleries and on the walls of homes.
 You can see his online photo storefront at loydtowe.com